Mithgol/efgh/README.md

 That property is a function that accepts an object of settings and returns (synchronously) the corresponding HTML5 representation of a header for a Fidonet echomail message.

-[Bootstrap](http://getbootstrap.com/) classes are assigned to the header's elements.

 The header is returned as a JavaScript string.

 An object of settings has the following fields: